Diwaan-Chandar/Prediction-using-Supervised-ML/README.md

 ● What will be predicted score if a student studies for 9.25 hrs/ day?

-Done by, Niranjan V Student- Second year- Bannari Amman Institute of Technology Department of Computer Technology
+Done by, Diwaan Chandar C S Student- Second year- Bannari Amman Institute of Technology

-Experience: It was a quite goo experience at sparks foundation intern training in this Tech task, my first task at data science and machine learning, it was more easier than I thought, enjoyed the training, hope Sparks will come with more techy tasks soon December intakes, ✨

-Tags: #TheSparksFoundation #gripnov2020
+#TheSparksFoundation #gripnov2020